johnbwilliams/openemr_table_definition_inspector/README.md

 ## Usage

-- Navigate to the URL of openemr table definition inspection tool
+- Navigate to the URL of OpenEMR Table Definition Inspector

 - Select a table to view an OpenEMR CREATE TABLE statement listing